beartype/plum/README.md

 ## Installation

-Plum requires at least Python 2.7 or Python 3.6.
+The package is tested for Python 2.7 and Python 3.6, which are the versions recommended to use.
-To install the package, run the following sequence of commands:
+To install the package, use the following sequence of commands:

 ```
 git clone https://github.com/wesselb/plum